 - Jinjun Shi, Ph.D.Making Lung Cancer Responsive to Treatment for Other CancersAmerican Lung Association researcher Jinjun Shi is attempting to make lung cancer responsive to treatment for other cancers.

 - Avrum Spira, M.D.Lung Cancer Interception Dream Team: Intercept Lung Cancer Through Immune, Imaging, & Molecular Evaluation (InTIME)Lung Cancer Interception Dream Team: Intercept Lung Cancer Through Immune, Imaging, & Molecular Evaluation (InTIME)

-- Johnathan Whetstine, Ph.D.Identifying Genetic Factors Influencing Drug Resistance in Lung CancerAmerican Lung Association researcher Johnathan Whetstine is investigating the molecular basis for KDM4A modulation of these processes in lung cancer.
+- Johnathan Whetstine, Ph.D.Chromatin Factors Impacting Lung CancerAmerican Lung Association researcher Johnathan Whetstine is investigating the role of enzymes in cancer gene amplification in lung cancer.

 How You Can Be a Part of Research

 The Lung Cancer Registry is a database of medical information collected from thousands of lung cancer patients.
 Researchers study this health data to gain a better understanding of the disease, which can ultimately lead to better outcomes for patients.
 By participating in the Registry, you not only will help advance lung cancer research, but you will also be able to learn about new clinical trial opportunities that may help in your own treatment program.